mvolkmann/blog/src/swift.md

 An enumeration `case` value can have associated data specified as a list.
 Each piece of associated data:

-- must specify their type
+- must specify its type
-- can have a name for documentation, but are identified by position when used
+- can have a name for documentation, but is identified by position when used
-- can have a default value which makes it optional to specifying a value when creating an instance
+- can have a default value which makes it optional to specify a value when creating an instance

 Typically a `switch` statement is used to evaluate `enum` instances and take different actions based on the `case`.